Tay-Dzonu-QA/ICE_Final/README.md

 ##### The overall objective of the project:

-To create a full-stack Web application suitable for a given client specification, with utilisation of supporting tools, methodologies and technologies that encapsulate all modules covered during SDET training at QA Consulting.
+To improve upon, and provide a full test suite for, a full-stack Web application suitable for a given client specification – with utilisation of supporting tools, methodologies and technologies that encapsulate all modules covered during training.

-##### The MVP was to be achieved with the following requirements:
+##### The MVP had the following requirements:

 * Full commitment to an Agile approach throughout the project, including daily stand-up meetings and utilisation of Sprints, user stories, acceptance criteria, story points, and effective communication within the team.